 They let us think we’re in a relationship.
 Tell us we’re “soul mates”.
 Make love to us.
 Make promises.
 Claim religion.
 Tell us a sob story from their past.
 Give us gifts.
 Make chaos.
 Lie to us.
 Send us lots of texts.

 Get mad if we don’t answer.
 Take us to dinner.
 Lie more.
 Yell at us.
 Talk a lot.
 Put us down.
 Buy groceries.
 Ignore us sexually.
 Scare us.
 Give us money.
 Ignore us completely.
 Sleep a lot.
 Sleep with other women (or men.)

-How to Get Rid of a Sociopath
+How to End it With a Sociopath

 That’s all they are.
 That’s all they have to “offer”.

 They keep us hooked in a number of ways.
 Some pleasant.
 Some painful.